7 Shaving Soap Bars for a Smooth, Sustainable Shave

 A shaving soap bar can absolutely create a lush lather and help you achieve the smoothest of shaves—without all the toxic compounds and non-recyclable packaging.

-These shaving soap bar brands are using natural and organic ingredients to get rid of that 5 o’clock shadow.
+These shaving soap bar brands (which we spotlight in our below below) are using natural and organic ingredients to get rid of that 5 o’clock shadow.

 We also provide some tips below for how to use these products in conjunction with your zero waste razor, too.